How to Book An Appointment

 Our phone lines are extremely busy and our receptionists are taking up to 250 calls a day, please be patient.
 If you have signs of a stroke, chest pains, severe bleeding or difficulty breathing then you should telephone 999 immediately.

-Routine Appointments with the Nurse These can be booked up to 3 weeks in advance.
-Due to the variation in appointment length and clinic days, these can only be booked either by telephone or in person.
+Routine Appointments with the Nurse - These can be booked up to 3 weeks in advance.
 The average wait for a routine Nurse appointment varies from 1 to 2 weeks.
 For certain clinics, e.g. Annual Diabetic Reviews, the wait might be slightly longer but you will be advised when booking your appointment.

 English Version